spatialos/UnrealGDK/docs/content/porting-unreal-project-to-gdk.md

         /Script/YourProject.YourProjectCharacter=OtherDependency.h
         ```

 1. Open your UnrealWorker worker config located in `<ProjectRoot>\spatial\workers\unreal\spatialos.UnrealWorker.worker.json`.
-Edit the  streaming queries to be the generated component for your Singletons.
-For the example above your streaming queries would look like so.
+Add your new Singleton generated component(s) to the streaming queries.

 For example: